frosteen/frosteen/README.md

 ###

-<p>We can setup a 1v1 meeting, and I'll teach you my ways on how I can easily grasp the basics and syntax of any programming language.
-You can reach me via email or linkedin.
+<p>We can set up a 1v1 meeting, and I'll show you how I pick up the basics and syntax of any programming language quickly, and how I work with AI coding tools without letting the quality slip.
+You can reach me via email or LinkedIn.
 Thank you!</p>

 ###